Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 **Returns**
 ~~~~~~~~~~~

 This function returns true if the end of the body has been reached, else false.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 Example: `SimpleHttpExample <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/Http/examples/SimpleHttpExample/SimpleHttpExample.ino>`_

-.. note :: “HttpClient.h” must be included to use the class function.
+.. note :: "HttpClient.h" must be included to use the class function.

 ------------------------------------